What do you need in a van?

 Cons: Takes about 10 hours to recharge, which is not very long considering the power of these little badasses, heats up when charging so I'm afraid to leave them unattended in case I start a fire.

 There is really nothing too exciting to say about this little powerhouse other than it is a perfect portable stove.
-Some van owners have a stove built into their countertop, but Michael and I like to have the ability to cook outside.
+Some van owners have a stove built into their countertop, I like to have the ability to cook outside.
 Less likely to die of carbon monoxide poisoning that way.

 Pros: Green (the best color), fairly light (not ultra light), cooks food.